rishabhsriv/autozone-project/README.md

-# Reddit Clone App on Kubernetes with Istio ingressgateway
+# Test App on Kubernetes with Istio service mesh
 This project demonstrates how to deploy a Reddit clone app on Kubernetes with istio ingress gateway on a k8s cluster.